tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ClientHello as its first message.
-The client will also send a ClientHello when the server has responded to its ClientHello with a ServerHello that selects cryptographic parameters that don't match the client's KeyShareOffer.
-In that case, the client MUST send the same ClientHello (without modification) except including a new KeyShareOffer.
-[[OPEN ISSUE: New random values?
+The client will also send a ClientHello when the server has responded to its ClientHello with a ServerHello that selects cryptographic parameters that don't match the client's KeyShare extension.
+In that case, the client MUST send the same ClientHello (without modification) except including a new KeyShareEntry as the lowest priority share (i.e., appended to the list of shares in the KeyShare message). [[OPEN ISSUE: New random values?
 See: https://github.com/tlswg/tls13-spec/issues/185]]
 If a server receives a ClientHello at any other time, it MUST send a fatal "unexpected_message" alert and close the connection.